• Skip to primary navigation

 Fondue often uses Swiss cheeses like Gruyère or Emmental, whereas fonduta incorporates Italian varieties such as Fontina or Asiago.

-This difference provides different flavor profiles.
+This difference provides different flavors.

 In addition, fonduta is usually cooked on the stovetop.